More at rubyonrails.org:

 end

-To control the queue from the job level you can pass a block to queue_as.
-The block will be executed in the job context (so it can access self.arguments), and it must return the queue name:
+You can control the queue at the job level by passing a block to queue_as.
+The block will be executed in the job context (so it can access self.arguments), and it's return value must be a queue name.
+For example:

 class ProcessVideoJob < ApplicationJob